replicatedhq/troubleshoot.sh/docs/source/collect/http.md

 - ##### `proxy` string (Optional)

   When present, the proxy to use for the request.
+This parameter will also read from the `HTTPS_PROXY` environment variable set in the shell.
   The proxy address must be a valid URL in the format `scheme://[user:password@]host:port`.

 - ##### `insecureSkipVerify` boolean (Optional)